spacetelescope/jwst/docs/jwst/photom/reference_files.rst

 The BINTABLE extension has EXTNAME='AREA' and has column characteristics shown below.
 There is one row for each of the 5 fixed slits, with ``slit_id`` values of "S200A1", "S200A2", "S400A1", "S200B1", and "S1600A1".
-The pixel area values are in units of square arcseconds.
+The pixel area values are in units of square arcseconds and represent the nominal area of any pixel illuminated by the slit.

 ===========  =========
 Column name  Data type